zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

     }

 This example code should be pretty straight forward.
 First we save the current request into a local variable.
-Then we check if the current request ist a POST-Request and if so, we store the requests POST-data into the form.
+Then we check if the current request is a POST-Request and if so, we store the requests POST-data into the form.
 If the form turns out to be valid we try to save the form data through our service and then redirect the user to the route ``blog``.
 If any error occurred at any point we simply display the form again.